fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Gets or sets the identifying name of the element.
 The name provides a reference so that code-behind, such as event handler code, can refer to a markup element after it is constructed during processing by a XAML processor.

-> Opacity

-Gets or sets the opacity factor applied to the entire UIElement when it is rendered in the user interface (UI).
-This is a dependency property.(Inherited from UIElement)

-> OpacityMask	(Inherited from UIElement)

-> Gets or sets an opacity mask, as a Brush implementation that is applied to any alpha-channel masking for the rendered content of this element.
-This is a dependency property.(Inherited from UIElement)

-> OverridesDefaultStyle	(Inherited from UIElement)

-> Gets or sets a value that indicates whether this element incorporates style properties from theme styles.

 > Parent

 Gets the logical parent element of this element.

-> PersistId

-Obsolete.

-Gets a value that uniquely identifies this element.(Inherited from UIElement)

-> RenderSize	(Inherited from UIElement)

-> Gets (or sets) the final render size of this element.(Inherited from UIElement)

-> RenderTransform	(Inherited from UIElement)

-> Gets or sets transform information that affects the rendering position of this element.
-This is a dependency property.(Inherited from UIElement)

-> RenderTransformOrigin	(Inherited from UIElement)

-> Gets or sets the center point of any possible render transform declared by RenderTransform, relative to the bounds of the element.
-This is a dependency property.(Inherited from UIElement)

-> Resources	(Inherited from UIElement)

-> Gets or sets the locally-defined resource dictionary.

-SnapsToDevicePixels

-Gets or sets a value that determines whether rendering for this element should use device-specific pixel settings during rendering.
-This is a dependency property.(Inherited from UIElement)

-> Style	(Inherited from UIElement)

-> Gets or sets the style used by this element when it is rendered.

-StylusPlugIns

-Gets a collection of all stylus plug-in (customization) objects associated with this element.(Inherited from UIElement)

-> Tag	(Inherited from UIElement)

-> Gets or sets an arbitrary object value that can be used to store custom information about this element.

 > TemplatedParent